FortiGate

 Virtual Extensible LAN (VXLAN) is a network virtualization technology used in large cloud computing deployments.

-SD-WAN allows to load balance traffic between multiple WAN connections and thereby providing redundancy when one of the WAN connection is unavailable.
+SD-WAN allows for load balancing traffic between multiple WAN connections, thereby providing redundancy when one of the WAN connections is unavailable.

 Multiple VLANs (same at both locations) are configured.

-VXLAN connects locations at Layer2 over Layer3.
+VXLAN connects locations at Layer 2 over Layer 3.

-- WAN Configuration.
+• WAN Configuration.

-As shown on the diagram, both FortiGates have multiple WAN connections namely wan1 and wan2.
+As shown on the diagram, both FortiGates have multiple WAN connections, namely wan1 and wan2.

 FortiGate 1 FortiGate 2

-# config system interface
+config system interface

 edit "wan1"